 - A Doctoral Minor which consists of 15 credit hours of ELPS coursework.
 Program faculty will work with students to select courses that will support individual’s career goals.

 - The Native American Innovative Leadership (NAIL) program is a hybrid online Interdisciplinary Masters program with dual licensure (as described above) that specifically addresses the challenges and assets of schools serving Native American youths and their communities in a culturally responsive context.
-A cohort of 15-20 Native American educators is admitted each summer, attending an on-campus orientation to meet professors and peers, begin coursework, and receive training on the technology used to delivery the program.
-For more information, please visit the NAIL website at http://www.unco.edu/nail/ or contact the NAIL Program Coordinator, Linda R. Vogel at email@example.com (970-351-2119).
+Cohorts are formed based on enrollment or are integrated into an on-going online cohort.
+For more information, please visit the NAIL website at http://www.unco.edu/nail/ or contact the NAIL Program Coordinator, Linda R. Vogel at firstname.lastname@example.org (970-351-2119).

-- A Interdisciplinary Educational Specialist Degree in Educational Leadership and Special Education Administration is being developed to be introduced in 2012-2013.
-This program would include the same course work and dual licensure as listed above for the Interdisciplinary Masters Degree program but require an advanced research course in place of SRM 600 listed above.
+- A Interdisciplinary Educational Specialist Degree in Educational Leadership and Special Education Administration includes the same course work and dual licensure as listed above for the Interdisciplinary Masters Degree program but requires an advanced research course in place of SRM 600 listed above.